Osprey

 The osprey (/"Qspri, -preI/; Pandion haliaetus), historically known as sea hawk, river hawk, and fish hawk, is a diurnal, fish-eating bird of prey with a cosmopolitan range.
 It is a large raptor, reaching more than 60 cm in length and a wingspan of 180 cm.
 It is brown on the upperparts and predominantly greyish on the head and underparts.

-The osprey tolerates a wide variety of habitats, nesting in any location near a body of water providing an adequate food supply.
-It is found on all continents except Antarctica, although in South America it occurs only as a non-breeding migrant.
+The osprey is distributed on all continents except Antarctica, but in South America, it occurs only as a nonbreeding migrant.
+It lives in a wide variety of habitats and nests in locations near a body of water providing an adequate food supply.
+It has specialised physical characteristics and unique behaviour in hunting its prey, which consists almost exclusively of fish.

-As its other common names suggest, the osprey's diet consists almost exclusively of fish.
-It possesses specialised physical characteristics and unique behaviour in hunting its prey.
-Because of its unique characteristics it is classified in its own taxonomic genus, Pandion, and family, Pandionidae.